 Checks given in payment of fees and charges are accepted subject to final payment.
-If the student's bank does not honor the demand for payment and returns the check unpaid, the student will be assessed the late penalty of \$5.00 or \$10.00, whichever is applicable, and if payment is not cleared promptly the student's registration may be cancelled.
+If the student's bank does not honor the demand for payment and returns the check unpaid, the student will be assessed the late penalty of \$10.00, and if payment is not cleared promptly the student's registration may be cancelled.